carbon-language/carbon-lang/llvm/docs/CommandGuide/dsymutil.rst

  debug info.
 This prints a table after linking with the object file name, the size of the debug info in the object file (in bytes) and the size contributed (in bytes) to the linked dSYM.
-The table is sorted by the output size listing the obj ect files with the largest contribution first.
+The table is sorted by the output size listing the object files with the largest contribution first.

 .. option:: --symbol-map <bcsymbolmap>